The Art Of Looking Up When Life Slows Down

 Just like my friend, my days have also been uneventful, unexciting and honestly just plain boring.
 It’s been a waiting game of sorts that has forced me to slow down and look around a lot more than I’m used to.
 Days filled up with the same routine, things done at the same time, life lived in the same ways.

 As the control freak I admit to being, it has been really hard to not know exactly where life is going or what’s behind the path my vision can’t reach yet.
-The void, the unknown, the silence are all the things you might have to deal with when life slows down and some things are out of your control and hands.
+The void, the unknown, and the silence are all the things you might have to deal with when life slows down and some things are out of your control and hands.

 In many ways, however, it’s been a silence that has allowed me to listen to my own loud thoughts and really examine my own state of mind.